-- The District received approval from the voters to issue \$89.95 million in new bonds on May 6, 2014 and an additional \$97.95 million in new bonds on May 7, 2019.
+- $\triangleright$ The District received approval from the voters to issue \$89.95 million in new bonds on May 6, 2014 and an additional \$97.95 million in new bonds on May 7, 2019.
 The District as issued all \$89.95 million of voter approved bonds, including bond premium, from the 2014 authorization.
 The District has also issued all \$97.95 million of voter approved bonds, including bond premium, from the 2019 authorization.
-These approvals will allow the District to make numerous site and building improvements, as well as purchasing new buses and technology.
-The District also finished building a new athletic complex, is currently constructing a new performing arts center, and is projected to open the new elementary school in the fall of 2025.
-Additional funds are currently being utilized to replace boilers/chillers, improve building security, improve traffic flow, buy buses, purchase technology, complete the performing arts center, and complete the new elementary school.
-The voter approved bonds continue to alleviate pressure on the general fund and repair and improvement fund, in order to pay for all these needs. - As inflation continues to be persistent, the Federal Reserve has remained committed to utilizing an increase in the federal funds rate to bring inflation closer to their 2% annualized goal.
-There are pros and cons for the District related to these rate increases as the district issues new debt and manages its cash flow.
-Bond proceeds and long-term debt will see an increase in the interest costs, but the bond proceeds will receive a much higher yield than in recent years as we manage the cash flow on construction projects. - > The District's building and site fund millage was renewed by voters on August 4, 2020 for another 5 years.
+These approvals have allowed the District to make numerous site and building improvements, as well as purchasing new buses and technology.
+The District also finished building a new athletic complex that includes a state-of-the art football and soccer stadium, finished the construction of a new performing arts center during the summer of 2024, and is projected to open a brand new, world-class elementary school in the fall of 2025.
+Additional funds are currently being utilized to replace boilers/chillers, improve building security, improve traffic flow, buy buses, and purchase technology.
+Additionally, voters approved a \$237 million bond campaign in November 2023, which will provide the district with a 10-year capital improvement campaign to keep West Ottawa Public Schools on the cutting edge throughout the remainder of the 2020's and into the 2030's.
+The first \$89.95 million in the 2023 bonds were sold in the spring of 2023, and are being used to construct a state-of-art natatorium complex that will feature one of the largest indoor pools in the State of Michigan.
+These voter approved bonds continue to alleviate pressure on the general fund and repair and improvement fund, as they fund ongoing needs. - The District's building and site fund millage was renewed by voters on August 4, 2020 for another 5 years.
 These funds will be utilized to keep up with continued repair and improvements across district sites and facilities.
-Projects over the next few years will include repaving aging parking lots, upgrading HVAC systems, and maintaining a high level of standard in our buildings and around our campuses. - ➤ Our recent enrollment trend continues to reverse a decades old course for the District.
-We are projecting that the 2023-2024 school year will see an increase in state membership for the third year in a row.
-The chart below shows our last 10 school year enrollment data, as well as the actual enrolled FTE for the 2020-2021 school year even though the formula was changed by the state for payment during the pandemic year.
-The 2023-2024 bar shows a projection of FTE for the upcoming school year.
+Projects over the next few years will include repaving aging parking lots, upgrading HVAC systems, and maintaining a high level of standard in our buildings and around our campuses.
+The District will seek to renew the sinking fund millage in the spring of 2025. - Our recent enrollment trend continues to reverse a decades old course for the District.
+The chart below shows our last ten school year enrollment data, as well as the actual enrolled FTE for the 2020-2021 school year even though the formula was changed by the state for payment during the pandemic year.
+The 2024-2025 bar shows the unaudited FTE for the 2024-2025 school year.